 Providing sufficient evidence to support your PR status in Canada, demonstrate that you satisfy the residency obligation, or show humanitarian and compassionate grounds with your application can be onerous and complicated.
 The lawyers at Gerami Law PC can assist you with identifying and compiling documents that will facilitate a successful application.

-You can replace your PR card by following the same steps you followed to obtain a PR card for the first time.
+You can replace your PR card by applying for a new one.
 You must submit several supporting documents with your application for renewal as well as a $50 fee.

 Supporting documents include: